hallispio/tima-avatar/README.md

 **KVM-based Virtualization Control System**

 ## [🚧 Work In Progress]

 - Building a custom Rust-based VMM from scratch, bypassing QEMU/libvirt to directly control KVM ioctl and inject custom hypercalls.
+## [Warning: Active Mutation]

+- Still forging the core.
+This is a highly experimental VMM research zone.
+The codebase and hardware-level interactions can and will be broken, rewritten, or completely overhauled at any given moment.
+Proceed with caution.

 ### ⚡ Current Status
 - ✅ Environment Setup Complete